acai-kaist/acai-kaist.github.io/publications.md

 ### Journal Articles

+K. Kim and J. P. Choi (corresponding author), “3D Network Design for Multi-UAV RAN with THz-Empowered Backhaul,” accepted for IEEE Trans. on Wireless Communications, July 2024.

 S. Jeon, J. Kwak, and J. P. Choi (co-corresponding author), “An Integration of Cryptography and Physical Layer Security for Multibeam Satellite Systems,” accepted for IEEE Trans. on Communications, July 2024.